Bradley Cooper Once Lost a Role Because He Wasn't ''F--kable''

 Apparently not everyone agrees that Bradley Cooper's face was made for the big screen.

-As one of the most popular A-list actors today, often recognized for his attractive looks, Copoer says he did not have quite the same reputation at the start of his career.
+As one of the most popular A-list actors today, often recognized for his attractive looks, Cooper says he did not have quite the same reputation at the start of his career.
 He reveals in an interview with W Magazine, "I've always been an underdog.
 I was always operating under the lens of not really being seen as the ‘main guy.'"

 Cooper's statement is surprisingly contrary from the roles Hollywood has recruited him to play, especially after critically-acclaimed and widely beloved performances in box office hits such as The Hangover, Limitless, and Silver Linings Playbook.